PLEASE NOTE: I did not attend E3 2017 & all opinions are my own

 Uncharted: the Lost Legacy was disappointing even though Naughty Dog chose diverse female protagonists Chloe Frazer and Nadine Wood.
 Yes, the story will be interesting as Chloe is after the mythological Tusk of Ganesh however; the gameplay lacks innovation.
 I love the Uncharted series but it is time to say goodbye.

 I have campaigned for better disability representation in video games, especially in regards to playable disabled characters.
 I was expecting that this would occur in a narrative game, something like Life is Strange: Before the Storm or A Way Out or a VR game.

 Unbelievably the new game Wolfenstein 2: the New Colossus a First-person shooter (FPS) in which you usually play as a Superhuman shrugging off bullets.
 However, in the first level the protagonist injured in the previous game B.J Blazkowicz needs to use a wheelchair to escape.
 He moves slowly, it takes him longer to put up his gun on his lap, uses conveyer belts to navigate obstacles or stairs.

-Of course B.J Blazkowicz ultimately gain an exoskeleton, which inevitably gives him the ability to walk & become superhuman, this falls back into the SuperCrip stereotype of disability.
-However starting a level through the perspective of a disabled person in a wheelchair makes disability less of a plot device so through gameplay, the player forms a deeper connection to disability.
+Of course B.J Blazkowicz ultimately gains an exoskeleton, which inevitably gives him the ability to walk & become superhuman, this fits the negative SuperCrip stereotype of disability.
+However starting a level through the perspective of a disabled person in a wheelchair makes disability less of a plot device so through gameplay the player forms a deeper connection to disability.